We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 - Toy Story Mania!

-Once again, you have a pretty good selection here of the top rides with standby lines.
+Once again, you have a pretty good selection here of the top rides.
 Basically, ALL of the rides that guests are most interested in riding are listed here.

 Well, Hollywood Studios doesn’t exactly have a plethora of rides to begin with, so that makes sense.